 The first DCEU movie with 90+% Rating on Rotten Tomatoes (equivalent to critical acclaim)

 The filmmakers cite the superhero films Superman (1978) and Batman Begins (2005), the Indiana Jones retro adventure films, the wartime film Casablanca (1942) and the Disney adventure film The Little Mermaid (1989) as an influence.

 In 2005, Angelina Jolie was offered the chance to play the lead role, but she declined.
 In 2015, she was considered to direct it.

 The horse-whipping scene in the movie was shot after principal photography was completed.
 Director Patty Jenkins thought that the scenes where Diana approached the battlefront lacked tension, so added the scene to have Diana witness some brutality.

 Patty Jenkins admitted that she didn't really think Gal Gadot would suit Wonder Woman at first, but that after paying attention to her she thought she was perfect for the role.

 Both Gal Gadot and Connie Nielsen were up for roles in Man of Steel (2013), with Gadot as Faora and Nielsen as Lara.

 In modern times, Diana works at the Louvre Museum in Paris, France.
 In the comics, she briefly served at the Gateway Museum in California.
-In the television series, Diana worked at the Office of Strategic Services and Inter-Agency Defense Command in Washington, District of Columbia.

 There is a dedication in the closing credits to Patty Jenkins's father William T Jenkins.
 Jenkins was a former Air Force captain and fighter pilot, like Steve Trevor.